istio/istio.io/content/docs/tutorial/rate-limiting-with-istio.md

 the microservices they call.
 If uncontrolled, one misbehaving microservice can overload the whole application, causing more failures and making the application or parts of it unavailable.

-1. Deploy the version of `reviews` that sends 100 unnecessary requests to `ratings`:
+1. Deploy the version of `productpage` that sends 100 unnecessary requests to `reviews`:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF